DieterSteinhauser/project_documentation/sphinx/engineering/diodes.rst

 .. figure:: power_supply/full_bridge_rectifier.png
   :align: center

-  Figure 1: A full wave bridge rectifier.
+  A full wave bridge rectifier.

 A full bridge rectifier is a commonly configured circuit with four diodes in a diamond pattern, such that current is consistently flowing across the two terminals in the same direction during both the negative and positive cycle of the